juanfont/headscale/docs/running-headscale-linux-manual.md

 ```

 ## Running `headscale` in the background with SystemD

+:warning: **Deprecated**: This part is very outdated and you should use the [pre-packaged Headscale for this](./running-headscale-linux.md

 This section demonstrates how to run `headscale` as a service in the background with [SystemD](https://www.freedesktop.org/wiki/Software/systemd/).
 This should work on most modern Linux distributions.